 Also, thoroughly investigate what the company offers.
 You’ll need to know not only the degree of expertise they have in real estate IRAs, but also the specific processes they employ, and the fees they charge.

-The five trustees known to specialize in real estate IRAs includes:
+The five trustees known to specialize in real estate IRAs include:

 How Mortgage Financing Works with Real Estate in a Roth IRA